PsyTeachR/ads-v1/docs/08-wrangle.md

   filter(sales_2020 - expenses_2020 > 1000)
 ```

-If you want the filter to retain multiple specific values in the same variable, the <a class='glossary' target='_blank' title='A binary operator (%in%) that returns a logical vector indicating if there is a match or not for its left operand.' href='https://psyteachr.github.io/glossary/m#match-operator'>match operator</a> (`%in%`) should be used rather than `|`/or.
+If you want the filter to retain multiple specific values in the same variable, the <a class='glossary' target='_blank' title='A binary operator (%in%) that returns a logical vector indicating if there is a match or not for its left operand.' href='https://psyteachr.github.io/glossary/m#match-operator'>match operator</a> (`%in%`) should be used rather than `|` (or).
 The `!` can also be used in combination here, but it is placed before the variable name.

 ```r